joshbegley/nyt-latest/previous.md

 `A medical issue during Mr. Fincke’s fourth space journey resulted in an early medical evacuation, the first ever from the International Space Station.`\
 https://www.nytimes.com/2026/08/12/us/mike-fincke-retires-nasa-astronaut.html

-**‘I Thought I Was Going to Die’: YouTuber Live Streams as Earthquake Hits Colombia**\
+**‘I Thought I Was Going to Die’: YouTuber Livestreams as Earthquake Hits Colombia**\
-`A social media influencer was on live stream when a 7.4-magnitude earthquake hit Colombia on Monday.
+`A social media influencer was on livestream when a 7.4-magnitude earthquake hit Colombia on Monday.
 José Gallego was in an airport in Pereira when the quake hit, leading him to duck for cover.`\
 https://www.nytimes.com/video/world/americas/100000011085122/colombia-earthquake-live-stream.html

 **For Trump, Secret Flight Was a Stunning Ruse.
 For Putin, ‘a Regular Tuesday.’**\